NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

 ### DistinctDistribution

 The `DistinctDistribution` generates seeds from min seed to max seed, but walks them in a non-sequential order.
-The data generation functions also maps the data in a pseudo-random way so the unique keys will not show this very clearly.
+The data generation function also maps the data in a pseudo-random way so the unique keys will not show this very clearly.